UralmashFox/CV_Project/README.md

 Due to computation limits cartoonizer part represented as temporary approach required for demo.
 It is supposed to be developed in the next time.

-We can see that after cartoonizing image looks more painted by hand, the result that we wanted it achieved.
+We can see that after cartoonizing image looks more painted by hand, the result that we wanted is achieved.